Chilean recluse spider: Habitat

 The Chilean recluse spider is native to South America.
 It is common in Chile, and can be found in Peru, Ecuador, Argentina, Uruguay, and south and eastern Brazil.

 It has been introduced into several areas outside its natural range but does not thrive in those locations.
 The spider is known to have established itself in the Los Angeles area.
 Infestations have been reported in the United States (Massachusetts, Florida, Kansas), Canada (Vancouver, British Columbia), and Australia.
-One colony of the spider is living in the Natural History Museum of Helsinki where it was probably introduced through fruit shipments in the 1960s and 1970s.
-Local daycares, preschools and schools arrange day trips here, and only one bite has ever been recorded.
-In 2021 this spider was also found in three different school buildings in the town of Sandviken, Sweden.
-In 2025, a specimen was found on the campus of the University of Tübingen, Germany.
+One colony of the spider is living in the Natural History Museum of Helsinki, where it was probably introduced through fruit shipments in the 1960s and 1970s.
+Although the museum has often been visited regularly by local schools, preschools and daycares, only one bite has ever been recorded.
+In 2021, the spider was also found in three different school buildings in the town of Sandviken, Sweden.
+In 2025, a specimen was found on the campus of the University of Tübingen, in Germany.